HiddenOG/HiddenOG/README.md

 ## Prologue
  Data Scientist ans AI automation builder sharing my journey one project at a time.
 Currently working as a freelancer and open to a Data science job/position.
 I studied Biotechnology at University of Benin.
- Still learning Data science/Machine learning and branching into Computer Vision/Robotics. looking forward to collaborate on meaningful and well paid projects with the goal of transforming data into insights and stories
+ Planning on branching into Computer Vision/Robotics. looking forward to collaborate on meaningful and well paid projects with the goal of transforming data into insights and stories